galaxyproject/galaxy_mentor_network/home.md

 ### Benefits of the GMN program

--Mentees receive expert advice on their projects, goals, and the community.
+- Mentees receive expert advice on their projects, goals, and the community.

--Shorter learning curve through the mentorship relationship.
+- Shorter learning curve through the mentorship relationship.

--Members are empowered to acquire important social, organizational, and technical skills.
+- Members are empowered to acquire important social, organizational, and technical skills.

--Mentors grow their expertise by guiding members of the community.
+- Mentors grow their expertise by guiding members of the community.

--An opportunity to share experience and knowledge.
+- An opportunity to share experience and knowledge.

--Learning and leadership opportunity.
+- Learning and leadership opportunity.

 ## Application Guidelines